-The existing site is located at 19 Park Square East NW1 in the London Borough of Camden.
+The existing site is located at 7 Great James Street WC1N in the London Borough of Camden.
 The site consists of a 5-storey building arranged over basement, and ground to third floor.
-The existing building was built in 1823s and it has undergone extensive changes and alterations over the centuries, including changes of use.
-The building is located within the Camden Conservation Area and it is a listed building.
+The building is located within the Bloomsbury conservation rea and it is a listed building.